Protection Paladin Mythic+ Guide

 - Divine Purpose

-- Holy Power spending abilities can make your next Word of Glory or Shield of the Righteous free and deal 15% increased damage and healing.
+- Holy Power spenders have a chance to make your next Word of Glory or Shield of the Righteous free and deal 15% increased damage and healing.

 When to use this spec